-- To ensure that students from a wide range of educational backgrounds have an understanding of core mathematical skills needed within the study of Economics and Business.
+- To ensure that students from a wide range of educational backgrounds understand core mathematical skills needed within the study of Economics and Business.

-- To develop the ability to acquire knowledge and skills from lectures, classwork exercises, and mathematical software and application of theory to a range of weekly tasks.
+- To develop the ability to acquire knowledge and skills from lectures, classwork exercises, and mathematical software and apply theory to a range of weekly tasks.

-- To develop students' ability to use these skills in their subsequent degree course.
+- To develop students' ability to use these skills in their subsequent degree courses.

-- To equip students with the mathematical techniques needed to solve problems involving systems of equations and differentiation and to clearly structure their solutions and conclusions.
+- To equip students with the mathematical techniques needed to solve problems involving arithmetic, algebra and differentiation and to clearly structure their solutions and conclusions.

 - To give students the ability to present and interpret data clearly and unambiguously, both by hand and with the use of Excel software.

 - To give students an understanding and ability to calculate statistical measures and set up hypothesis tests.